Open-Source-Armada/OSA-Voonith-Mk1/README.md

 2 prop tanks grant this ship fantastic range, making it great as a armed scout or point ship.

-The vast majority of other fighters can not maintain the same speed and acceleration allowing you to pull range on any ship in a fleet fight, allowing you to safely line up you next hit and run.
+The vast majority of other fighters can not maintain the same speed and acceleration allowing you to pull range on any ship in a fleet fight, allowing you to safely line up your next hit and run.

 //Tactics//